 How many lighthouses are there in New England?
 The number, by most counts, is close to 200.
-Each of these proud landmarks has its own spirit.
-Its own stories.
+Each of these proud landmarks has its own spirit and its own stories.
 Each is beautiful for the role it has played in protecting those who’ve navigated by its glow.

 West Quoddy Head Light